 Most of our master's courses include both compulsory and optional units.
 (Other universities sometimes call them 'modules'.)

 You will have to make your option choices for semester 1 and semester 2 before semester 1 teaching starts.
-The system for choosing units online will be available from 10.15am on Thursday 30 September 2021 to 5.00pm on Tuesday 5 October 2021.
+The system for choosing units online will be available during a specified time only.
+We will provide details of when unit options are open in September.

 You should think about your unit choices before Welcome Week.